- Step 1: Choose a Pattern and Print It

 ZOOM 4 SPACES stickers are matched with arrow stickers.
 That

-is, place them so that when the player does the action, go backward
+is, place them so that when the player performs either action (going backward by

-3 spaces or forward 4 spaces, they land on an space with an arrow
+3 spaces or forward by 4 spaces), they land on a space with an arrow

 Tip: If you use repositionable glue to apply the